Judge Upholds Baby Powder Cancer Verdict

 Baby Powder Cancer Litigation

 An ovarian cancer diagnosis can be devastating.
 If you or someone you love was diagnosed with ovarian cancer and regularly used baby powder, you may have legal options.
-The baby powder cancer litigation attorneys at Blizzard & Nabers can help answer your questions and pursue compensation on your behalf.
+The baby powder cancer litigation attorneys at Blizzard Law PLLC can help answer your questions and pursue compensation on your behalf.
 Call us today to schedule a free consultation.